filippotoso/laravel-helpers/README.md

 ## Resources

-You can publish the views with the following command:
+You can publish the views and config with the following command:

 ```
-php artisan vendor:publish --tag=views --provider="FilippoToso\LaravelHelpers\ServiceProvider"
+php artisan vendor:publish --provider="FilippoToso\LaravelHelpers\ServiceProvider"
 ```